andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 What??

-Trembling, Jill falls into her chair at Zachariasbryggen Brewery in the heart of downtown Bergen, reeling from a bewildering encounter,
+Trembling, Jill falls into her chair at Zachariasbryggen Brewery in the heart of downtown Bergen, reeling from a bewildering encounter she shan't forget,

 <div class="block-quote">
   <p>